Vascular Plants of North Carolina

 PhenologyFlowering and fruiting July-September.

 IdentificationFragrant Spikesedge is an attractive little plant.
 It grows 5 inches to one foot tall, multi-stemmed, with a single densely flowered head at the stem summits.
 The heads usually have 1-2 basal lobes.
-Female scales, and thus the head color, are white (vs. green in C. hortensis).
+Female scales, and thus the head color, are white or whitish gray (vs. green in C. hortensis).

 Taxonomic CommentsA synonym is Kyllinga odorata.